 Sources of free pallets:

 Start by thinking small.
 Your local hypermarket probably has a contract with a pallet recycler.
-Pallet recyclers think big.
+These recyclers think big.
 They’re lazy.
 They want to go somewhere and get a few pallets, not one or two.

 Continued Page 2…